Risk sharing, measuring variability, and distortion riskmetrics: Preliminaries

-Distortion riskmetrics are precisely all law-invariant and comonotonic-additive mappings satisfying a form of continuity; see \cite{WWW20b} on $L^\infty$ and \cite{WWW20a} on general spaces.
+Distortion riskmetrics are precisely all law-invariant and comonotonic-additive mappings satisfying some forms of continuity; see \cite{WWW20b} on $L^\infty$ and \cite{WWW20a} on general spaces.
 The subset of increasing normalized distortion functions is denoted by $ \H^{\rm DT}$, that is,

-If $h\in \H^{\rm DT}$, then $\rho_h$ is called a \emph{dual utility} of \cite{Y87}.
+If $h\in \H^{\rm DT}$, then $\rho_h$ is often called a \emph{dual utility} of \cite{Y87}.
 Recall that a Yaari agent is strongly risk averse when the distortion function $h$ is concave \citep{Y87}.
 Hence, we slightly abuse nomenclature and simply say that a distortion riskmetric agent is risk averse when its distortion function is concave, regardless of whether it is increasing or not.
 This is consistent with the concept of increasing in risk introduced by \cite{RS70}.
+With risk aversion, $\rho_h$ is a \emph{spectral risk measure} \citep{A02} in risk management, an important class of \emph{coherent} risk measures \citep{K01}.
+In insurance, it is also known as \textit{Wang's premium principle} \citep{W96}.

-Any distortion riskmetric admits a quantile representation (Lemma 1 of \cite{WWW20a}).
-For a concise presentation of results, we define quantiles by counting losses \emph{from large to small}.\footnote{It will be clear from Theorem \ref{th:IQD} that this untraditional choice of notation significantly simplifies the presentation of several results; this is also the case in \cite{ELW18}.} Formally, we define the left quantile of a random variable $X\in \X$ as $Q_t^-(X)=\inf\{x\in \R: \p(X\le x)\ge 1-t \}$, and the right quantile as $ Q_t^+(X)=\inf\{x\in \R: \p(X\le x) > 1-t \}$, where $\inf \varnothing =\infty$, $\esssup=Q_0^-$ and $\essinf=Q_1^+$ by convention.
+Any distortion riskmetric admits a quantile representation (Lemma 1 of \cite{WWW20a}; see the monotone case in Theorems 4 and 6 of \cite{DKLT12}).
+For a concise presentation of results, we define quantiles by counting losses \emph{from large to small}.\footnote{It will be clear from Theorem \ref{th:IQD} that this nontraditional choice of notation significantly simplifies the presentation of several results; this is also the case in \cite{ELW18}.} Formally, for $t\in [0,1]$, we define the left quantile of a random variable $X\in \X$ as $Q_t^-(X)=\inf\{x\in \R: \p(X\le x)\ge 1-t \}$, and the right quantile as $ Q_t^+(X)=\inf\{x\in \R: \p(X\le x) > 1-t \}$, where $\inf \varnothing =\infty$.
+Further let $\esssup=Q_0^-$ and $\essinf=Q_1^+$.
+The following integrals are in the sense of Lebesgue--Stieltjes.

-\begin{lemma} For $h\in \H ^{\rm BV}$ and $X\in \X$ such that $\rho_h(X)$ is well-defined (it may take values $\pm \infty$), \begin{enumerate}[(i)] \item if $h$ is right-continuous, then $\int X\d h\circ\P=\int^1_0 Q_{t}^+(X)\d h(t)$; \item if $h$ is left-continuous, then $\int X\d h\circ\P=\int^1_0 Q^{-}_{t}(X)\d h(t)$; \item if $Q^-_{t}(X)$ is continuous on $(0,1)$, then $\int X\d h\circ\P=\int^1_0 Q^{-}_{t}(X)\d h(t)=\int^1_0 Q^+_{t}(X)\d h(t)$. \end{enumerate} \end{lemma}
+\begin{lemma} For $h\in \H ^{\rm BV}$ and $X\in \X$ such that $\rho_h(X)$ is well-defined (it may take values $\pm \infty$), \begin{enumerate}[(i)] \item if $h$ is right-continuous, then $\int X\d ( h\circ\P)=\int^1_0 Q_{t}^+(X)\d h(t)$; \item if $h$ is left-continuous, then $\int X\d ( h\circ\P)=\int^1_0 Q^{-}_{t}(X)\d h(t)$; \item if $t\mapsto Q^-_{t}(X)$ is continuous on $(0,1)$, then $\int X\d (h\circ\P)=\int^1_0 Q^{-}_{t}(X)\d h(t)=\int^1_0 Q^+_{t}(X)\d h(t)$. \end{enumerate} \end{lemma}